bearded dragon flipping over

 Identifying Calcium Deficiency

-You may notice your bearded dragon showing signs of weakness, falling, or even experiencing seizures, which can indicate a calcium deficiency.
-This worrying condition stems from various factors, importantly including inadequate exposure to UVB rays and insufficient dietary calcium.
-Addressing these key causes is essential for your pet's health and well-being.
+You may notice your bearded dragon showing signs of weakness, falling, or even experiencing seizures, indicating a calcium deficiency.
+This worrying condition stems from various factors, including inadequate exposure to UVB rays and insufficient dietary calcium.
+Addressing these key causes is essential for your pet’s health and well-being.

-• Insufficient UVB Exposure: Without proper UVB lighting, like the Reptisun 10.0, your bearded dragon can't metabolize calcium effectively.
+• Insufficient UVB Exposure: Your bearded dragon can’t effectively metabolize calcium without proper UVB lighting, like the Reptisun 10.0.

 • Lack of Dietary Calcium: Not supplementing your bearded dragon’s diet with plain calcium powder on worms can lead to a deficiency.